Society-for-Internet-Blaseball-Research/prophesizer/README.md

 # Prophesizer

-> The prophesizer grants insight to Cassandra.
+> The prophesizer grants insight.

-Tool for importing raw logs from S3 into Cassandra.
+Tool for importing raw logs from S3 into Postgres.